CMMHH/PEEP/README.md

 # PEEP

-ABOUT \n
+ABOUT

-Want to connect the UTSC community.
-To help people make friends or find group members for team projects.
+A Platform for UTSC students to connect with each other in a easier way.